 Knowing that many blogs don’t begin to earn a real income until they are between 1 and 3 years old was what made me ultimately decide to go with the 36-month option.
 If you are less sure or just don’t have the money upfront, choose the cheaper option and/or the shorter length of time.
 You can always upgrade later.

 Once you’ve made your purchase, be sure to check your email for information on completing your set up.
+These companies will walk you right through the process.
+(Even a non-techie like me figured it out!)

-Once you connect your WordPress to your Bluehost, you’re ready to dig into the work of blogging.
+Once you connect your WordPress to your hosting company, you’re ready to dig into the work of blogging.
 Most of the work will be done at WordPress.
 This is where you’ll choose a theme, mess with the design or overall look of your blog, and write those great post ideas you’ve been thinking about.

 A lot of behind the scenes work goes into blogging.
 But don’t be discouraged.
 Take it one step at a time, and teach yourself what you don’t know.
 Google and Pinterest are your new best friends!